What is simultaneous interpretation? It is a very complex task that requires a highly Skilled Interpreter and NOT everyone can do it!

 Because of the skills needed to successfully get the job done, but also because there aren’t that many interpreters who are skilled, qualified and/or able to interpret in this mode of interpretation.

-Throughout my years in business, I’ve met a few Court Certified Interpreters who have years of experience working ONLY as Court Interpreters but have NEVER worked as Simultaneous Interpreter, moreover, they have never used the specialized interpreting equipment.
-Just like I’ve met many medical interpreters who have no experience in legal or conference interpretation settings.
+As an interpreter and throughout my years in business, I’ve met a few Court Certified Interpreters who have years of experience working ONLY as Court Interpreters but have NEVER worked as Simultaneous Conference Interpreters.

 “Just because you speak a second language, does NOT mean you can become a Professional Interpreter” and “Just because you contract a Court, Medical or Administrative Certified Interpreter” DOES NOT MEAN they can interpret in all modes of interpretation or all industries!